rjrudin/marklogic-spring-batch/README.md

 ## Deployment

-The product of this project are jar files that are published to [bintray](https://dl.bintray.com/sastafford/maven/).
-The following libraries are created.
+The following libraries are created:

 | Group | Artifact |
 | ------|----------|